Philadelphia officials demand more action to reduce gun violence

 “We’ve got more than enough resources in Harrisburg right now,” he said.

-On the Fourth of July during a barbecue cookout, more than 100 bullets were fired into the crowd gathered outside of Premiére Bande along the 100 block of South 60th Street, a clothing business celebrating its anniversary, around 10:42 p.m.
+On the Fourth of July during a barbecue cookout, more than 100 bullets were fired into a crowd gathered outside Premiére Bande along the 100 block of S. 60th Street, a clothing business celebrating its anniversary, around 10:42 p.m.

-The Sunday shooting killed Mahmoud and 23-year-old Sircarr Johnson, and injured a 16-year-old girl, who is in stable condition, police said in an email Tuesday.
+The shooting killed Mahmoud and 23-year-old Sircarr Johnson and injured a 16-year-old girl, who is in stable condition, police said in an email Tuesday.
 Johnson was the owner of Premiére Bande, according to news reports.

-Street choked up discussing his cousin-in-law’s murder.
+Street choked up discussing his cousin-in-law’s slaying.
 April, Street’s wife, left the news conference at one point, sat beside a nearby statue, and cried.

 Mahmoud had recently started his own towing business and bought a tow truck.
 Street recalled that Mahmoud always had a smile on his face and was “full of big ideas.”